aliazani/books/linux-tricks/lpic1.md

 * dpkg -i(--install) PACK-NAME ==> to install a package
 * dpkg --get-selections ==> to get all the installed package
 * dpkg -L PACKAGE_NAME ==> to see all the files and locations of file of a package that installed
-* dpkg-reconfigure PACK-NAME ==> to reconfig a package after reinstall or update
+* dpkg-reconfigure PACK-NAME ==> to reconfigure a package after reinstall or update
-* to install depnces of dpkg package
+* to install dependencies of dpkg package
   * apt-get update
-  * apt-get -f(--fix-broken) upgrade ==> to fix depedences of a package
+  * apt-get -f(--fix-broken) upgrade ==> to fix dependencies of a package

 ---